-10-1.
-Safety start warning lamp
+8. Safety start warning lamp

-This lamp appears enlarged on the display and an alarm sounds if the engine is started when the safety lock lever is in the unlock position.
+This lamp appears enlarged on the display and the buzzer sounds if the engine is started when the safety lock lever is in the unlock position.
 The engine cannot be started.
 First, set the safety lock lever to the lock position, and then start the engine.